 The aim of the Leisure Centre Users Advisory Group is to provide an opportunity for the ongoing communication and cooperation of existing community user groups and centre management.

 Council's Advisory Committees (CACs) can be established for a range of purposes with the intent of providing Council with advice and recommendations to inform the decisions made by Council.
-A full list of Council's Committees can be found on the Council Advisory Committees page.

 Community Management Committees are similar to CACs, however members of these committees are delegated by Council.
 Under the Local Government Act (1993) Council can appoint these committees to manage certain facilities and/or functions within the community and make decisions on Council's behalf within the limits of their Terms of Reference.